PX4/PX4-user_guide/en/peripherals/dshot.md

   INFO  [dshot] LED 3: unsupported
   ```

-  - Permanently reverse the spin direction of motor connected to the first output pin:
+  - Permanently reverse the spin direction of a motor connected to FMU output pin 1:

   ```
   dshot reverse -m 1